Funding for Westcountry Charities, Community Groups & Schools

 Where do we fund?

-We can only support projects where the beneficiaries are in our preferred area of benefit: Devon, Cornwall (including the Isles of Scilly) and the southern and western parts of Somerset (TA postcodes only).
-When making decisions, trustees will prioritise applications from Exeter and East Devon to reflect the wishes of our founder.
+We can only support projects where the beneficiaries are in our area of benefit: the counties of Devon, Cornwall (including the Isles of Scilly) and Somerset (TA postcodes only).
+When making decisions, trustees will prioritise applications from East Devon to reflect the wishes of our founder.

 We tend to prefer smaller, local organisations as our grants will make more of an impact to the work of such groups.
 However, if your organisation is regional or national, you may still apply providing you can show in your application that the beneficiaries of the project (or a significant majority) are within the area mentioned above.